push-based/ws-nx-summer2025/exercises/17-caching-deep-dive.md

 ✋ Raise your hand to show you've started the exercise. ✋
 ---

-# 📖 Exercise: Cache miss debugging, optimizations and fine tuning of inputs and outputs

 ## 📚&nbsp;&nbsp;**Learning outcomes**
 - Learn how to debug cache misses